timanlemvo/Team-Profile-Generator/README.md

 This project is license under MIT

 ## Tests
-Run `npm test` to run Jest for tests on constructors.
+- Run `npm test` to run Jest for tests on constructors.

+- Run `npm start` to run the team generator.

 ## Contributors
 Github: [Tima Nlemvo](https://github.com/timanlemvo)